mozilla/mozmlops/src/mozmlops/templates/README.md

 > [!NOTE]
 > We have changed `offline` here to false: hat means we _do_ want our flow to integrate with Weights and Biases!

-## Next: Running inference servers in Production
+## Running inference servers in Production

 Deploying your Ray Serve app to production requires changes in 3 different repositories: “application repo“, “function specific repo” and “deployment repo“.
 Please refer to the [glossary](https://mozilla-hub.atlassian.net/wiki/spaces/DATA/pages/785514640/Deploy+inference+servers+to+production+GKE+using+Ray+Serve#Glossary) for details on these repositories.